axel3rd/mpg-coach-bot/README.md

 ## Concept

-Automate and optimize your [MPG](http://mpg.football/) weekly league actions, using external datas like [mpgstats](https://www.mpgstats.fr) and [equipeactu](http://www.equipeactu.fr/blessures-et-suspensions/).
+Automate and optimize your [MPG](http://mpg.football/) weekly league actions, using external data like [mpgstats](https://www.mpgstats.fr) and [equipeactu](http://www.equipeactu.fr/blessures-et-suspensions/).

 **The common features are:**

 - Displaying your teams, line by line, ordered by players efficiency (with injured players)
 - Updating your team (if option `team.update` is enabled)
-- Proposing some players to buy, better than the one you have (if option `transactions.proposal` is enabled)
+- Proposing some players to buy, better than the one you have (if option `transactions.proposal` is enabled and *MPG* expert mode is bought)
 - When league not started (aka: *mercato*), the best players to buy for your incoming team

-**NB:**: Your tactical organization and selected bonus are not updated and let as configured.
+**NB:** Your tactical organization and selected bonus are not updated and let as configured.

 The efficiency algorithm used to calculate players efficiency score is: